 With a sensational awareness of balance and poise, the student learns to “take her stand,” and the responsibility in doing so––vertical orientation.
 Attention-sensitive hands lift the bow and draw the string with deliberation, determination and grace––horizontal alignment.
+The effort of the draw brings the archer to the point of surrender.
 These are the foundational parameters composing the archer’s platform.

 ♦ Rhythm: Music of the art.

 A dynamic extension of poise with a rhythmic awareness of time.
 Moving with the current of his own tempo, the student explores the threshold between tension and ease, stillness and movement, hold and release.